billynewport/datasurface/docs/Datastores.md

 ```

 This create the team under the zone 'EU', and adds a single Datastore 'EU_Customers' to it.
 There is a snippet of documentation, a preliminary (when this is working, this will be fleshed out) CDC ingestion metadata, and a single dataset for the table customers.

+## Data classification

+Data is contained within Datastores and Datasets.
+Data can be classified at the attribute or column level.
+The classification is used to determine the sensitivity of the data.
+For example, data that can be shared publicly is marked as DataClassification.PUB, data which is highly sensitive (social security numbers, national identity numbers) would be DataClassification.PC3.
+Please see GovernanceZones how GovernanceZones can policy the use of data defined within a Zone based on its classification.

+While data can be defined at an attribute level, it can also be specified at the Dataset level.
+If its defined at the dataset level then it cannot be defined at the column level.
+This is detected in linting and will be reported to the user.

+## Production Status

+A datastore can be marked as PRODUCTION or NOT_PRODUCTION.
+This is used to indicate that the data is appropriate to use in production or not.
+Workspaces can similarly be marked and the ecosystem will ensure that only production data is used in production workspaces.
+The intention here is to prevent non production data being used in a production setting.